smartcatai/smartcat-serge-bootstrap/README.md

 The `--initialize` parameter in this command is needed only once, when you want to delete and re-populate the contents of the project folder.

 Now your project has a different directory structure, and maybe different files (not JSON), so you need to edit your `configs/project-a.serge` file accordingly (see _→ jobs → (first job section) →_ `source_dir`, `source_match`, `output_file_path` parameters, and the `parser` section).
-At this point we recommend you to spend some time reading the [Serge documentation](https://serge.io/docs/) for the list of available parsers and their parameters, and for the [configuration file syntax and reference](https://serge.io/docs/configuration-files/syntax/).
+At this point we recommend you to spend some time reading the [Serge documentation](https://serge.io/docs/) for the list of available parsers and their parameters, and the [configuration file syntax and reference](https://serge.io/docs/configuration-files/syntax/).

 Once you have your job parameters tweaked, it's time to test this by running a localization cycle once again, and also cleaning up the outdated translation files: